mongodb-developer/netlify-mongodb-starter/README.md

 ## Deploying to Netlify

+Click the deploy button above and connect to your website.
+`-OR-`
 Push this repository to your GitHub and link it to a new Netlify site.
 Set up environment variables in the Netlify UI.